 Get used to the sound – Buen Camino – it can be a beautiful journey.

-These are only the pilgrims that asked for and received a Compostela, therefore many more completed the routes.
-Figures complements of the Office de Acogida al Peregrino.
-More Camino maps
+These are only the pilgrims that asked for and received a Compostela, therefore, many more completed the routes.
+Figures compliments of the Office de Acogida al Peregrino in Santiago de Compostela.